Safe Harbor Statement

 Discretionary spending is often adversely affected during times of economic, social or political uncertainty, whether caused by health threats, man-made or natural disasters, or other similar events discussed below in this item 1A.
 These events could create uncertainties that negatively impact our business in ways that we cannot presently predict.

 Changes in our customer base could also impact us.
-Our business could be adversely impacted if (i) consolidation of our customers leads to changes in purchasing habits, (ii) more people choose to live in urban settings or (iii) more homeowners bypass our customers by directly procuring their own supplies or undertaking their own improvement projects.
+Our business could be adversely impacted if (i) consolidation of our customers leads to changes in purchasing habits, (ii) more people choose to live in urban settings or rented space or (iii) more homeowners bypass our customers by directly procuring their own supplies or undertaking their own improvement projects.

-An outbreak of disease or similar public health threat, such as the recent COVID-19 pandemic, could adversely impact our business and results of operations.
+An outbreak of disease or similar public health threat could adversely impact our business and results of operations.

 Other catastrophic events or societal unrest could adversely impact our operations.